chenhuimao/HMLLDB/README.md

 - Some commands provide interactive UI within the APP

 ## Requirements
-- Xcode 13.1
+- Xcode 13.2.1
 - 64-bit simulator or real device, iOS 9.0+
 - Debug configuration (or ***Optimization Level*** set [-O0]/[-Onone])

 ## Installation
 1. Download all the files.
-I recommend cloning the repository.
+I recommend you to clone the repository.
-2. Open up (or create) `~/.lldbinit` file, and append the following lines to the end of the file:
+2. Open  (or create) `~/.lldbinit` file, and append the following lines to the end of the file:
 ```
 command script import /path/to/HMLLDB.py
 ```
-For example, the command in my computer:
+For example, this is the command in my computer:
 `command script import /Users/pal/Desktop/gitProjects/HMLLDB/commands/HMLLDB.py`

 3. Restart Xcode, run your own iOS project, click `Pause program execution` to enter the LLDB debugging mode, enter the command `help`, if you see the commands described below, the installation is successful.